 Your safety is the most important thing to us.
 Therefore it’s important that you are in good physical and mental health before you depart for India.
-If, during your program, your health deteriorates we will do our best to support you.
-However, we may feel it necessary, for your own safety, to remove you from the program.
+If, during your placement, your health deteriorates we will do our best to support you.
+However, we may feel it necessary, for your own safety, to remove you from the placement.

 If you have any long-term, pre-existing health conditions we will need a letter from your doctor clearing you to participate in the program.
 We are an equal opportunities organisation, but due to in country operational constraints there are limits on the amount of specialised support we can provide.

 If you are taking any medication, please ensure you have enough with you for the entirety of your stay.
 For any prescription medication we advise you bring it with you in your carry-on bag, in the original packaging along with a copy of the prescription.
 We can not guarantee that you will be able to get any required prescriptions abroad.

 The more prepared you are, the less pressure you feel.
 Get a good guidebook or read up on Indian customs and local laws to avoid any cultural faux pas or unfortunate police encounters.
 The Rough Guide or the Lonely Planet guidebooks cost roughly £15 but a lot of information is also available via their websites.

 SLV.Global put the safety of volunteers as our highest priority.
 Our in-country team are there to ensure that our team remain safe and are working in appropriate areas in India.

 We recommend photocopying your passport, visa and medical insurance policy and keeping it in your carry-on case.

 SLV.Global follows the advice from the Foreign Office to ensure the safety of our volunteers.
 Volunteers are encouraged to check FCO Travel before they depart for the most up-to-date information about travel in India.

 India, as with any other country, has its risks.
 Being a responsible and conscientious traveler will stand you in good stead and help you keep safe whilst in country.